 To finish our collection of tools we take a look at the #10 Painting Knife.
-Just like with the fan brush ‘#10’ means that it is the larger of two knifes, the smaller one being the #5.
-Bob uses the painting knife mostly for his almighty mountains, altought there are paintings that he does with knife only.
+Just like with the fan brush ‘#10’ means that it is the larger of two knives, the smaller one being the #5.
+Bob uses the painting knife mostly for his almighty mountains, although there are paintings that he does with a knife only.

 The knife itself feels rather heavy.
 This makes it a great tool for when Bob tells you to use the weight of your knife to put snow on your mountain tops.
-We have used plastic painting knifes and non Bob Ross knifes before and their light weight makes it hard to apply the highlights when doing mountains.
+We have used plastic painting knives and non-Bob-Ross knives before and their light weight makes it hard to apply the highlights when doing mountains.

 The Bob Ross Master Paint Set contains eight tubes of oil paint and a bottle of liquid white.
 The tubes contain 1.25 oz / 37 ml of paint.
-Seeing these medium sized tubes was a nice suprise since we somehow expected to find only small tubes with 0.4 oz / 12 ml.
+Seeing these medium-sized tubes was a nice surprise since we somehow expected to find only small tubes with 0.4 oz / 12 ml.
 (Despite reading the product description beforehand.)
-Most of these medium size tubes cost around $10 on Amazon.com.
-With the Master Paint Set’s price being around $100 it really is a good deal.
-But more on that later.

 The painting kit contains instructions for a painting in the typical Bob Ross style called ‘Mountain Summit’.
-There is an hour long DVD for you to paint along, as well as two booklets.
+There is an hour-long DVD for you to paint along, as well as two booklets.
 One repeating the instructions and one with additional tips.
-Since we have been painting for a while we can’t really say anything about how easy it is for beginners to follow along, but we asked someone else to test it for you.

 One of the biggest deciding factors in buying a painting kit instead of everything separately is the money you save by doing so.
 So let us take a closer look together: